 While the Mexican standards—barbecue ribs, grilled fish and homemade guac at Chico's Paradise are all perfectly fine—it's the location along a boulder-studded river with a waterfall that makes this casual restaurant one of the area's most fun places to go.
 Bring your suit and go for a swim after lunch.
 Chico's is about 15 miles south of downtown Puerto Vallarta, so it's easier to get to if you have a car (unless you don't mind paying the expensive taxi fare).

-The ticketing and arrival area is on the main level; customs is located in the baggage claim area.
-Beyond customs is the main lobby, where tourists are likely to be approached by overly friendly time share salesmen offering to arrange discounted ground transportation; unless you're willing to endure a high-pressure sales pitch, ignore them.
+The ticketing and arrival area is on the main level of the airport; customs is in the baggage claim area.
+Beyond customs is the main lobby, where tourists are likely to be approached by overly friendly timeshare salesmen offering to arrange discounted ground transportation; unless you're willing to endure a high-pressure sales pitch, ignore them.
 The departure area, which requires a boarding pass to enter, is on the upper level.
 Phone (322) 221-1537 for airport information.

 Colectivos (minivans) operated by Transportes Terrestres provide shared transportation for a per-person fare from the airport to area hotels.
-Tickets can be purchased at booths just outside the terminal.
+You can purchase tickets at booths just outside the terminal.
 Specially licensed airport taxis also take passengers to hotels.
 In both cases, fares are based on a zone system.
 Zones are posted at the minivan and taxi ticket booths; ask if you don't know the zone in which your hotel is located.

 Mex.
 161 connects San Blas, on the Nayarit coast, with Puerto Vallarta, bypassing Mex.
 15's uphill slog through Tepic, the state capital.
 While it's not any faster than 15, the Mex.
 161 route is quite scenic.
 The generally well-maintained two-lane road snakes through jungle-cloaked hills and passes farmland.
 If heading south from San Blas (which is accessible from Mex.
 15 via Mex.
 54), take the marked Puerto Vallarta turn-off just before the entrance to town and head south.
 Mex.
 161 connects with Mex.
 200 at the town of Las Varas; from there, proceed south.
 Plan on a 3-hour drive from San Blas to Puerto Vallarta.